 Our Minnesota cycling tour assembles in Duluth on the shores of Lake Superior, and we’ll ride beside the lake’s sparkling blue waters early morning of Day 2.
-We’ll join the Gitchi-Gami State Trail at Gooseberry Falls State Park and continue along the trail to Silver Bay, where we’ll spend our first night.
+After passing Two Harbors, we’ll join the Gitchi-Gami State Trail at Gooseberry Falls State Park and continue along the trail to Silver Bay, where we’ll spend our first night.

 Day 3, we’ll ride through Tettegouche State Park, turn north and begin our climb up the Sawtooth Ridge in Superior National Forest through fragrant coniferous forests and around countless pristine lakes.
 We’ll overnight in Ely, the Gateway to the Boundary Waters Wilderness area, on Shagawa Lake.
 We join the Mesabi Trail early afternoon of Day 4 on our way to Virginia.
 We’ll return to the trail as it traverses the Mesabi Iron Range throughout Day 5 and our overnight in Grand Rapids.